Goodwillie Calculus via Adjunction and LS Cocategory: Background

 which make the following commute

 \end{defn}

-\begin{defn}\cite[p.136]{maclane} If $M=<M,\eta,\mu>$ is a monad in a category $C$, we have notions of left and right $M$-module as follows.
-A left $M$-module (Referred to in \cite[p.136]{maclane} as an $M$-algebra) $<x,h>$ is a pair consisting of an object $x\in C$ and an arrow $h:Mx \ra x$ of $C$ which makes both of the following diagrams commute (assoc law, unit law):
+\begin{defn}\cite[p.136]{maclane} If $M=\langle M,\eta,\mu\rangle$ is a monad in a category $C$, we have notions of left and right $M$-module as follows.
+A left $M$-module (referred to in \cite[p.136]{maclane} as an $M$-algebra) $\langle x,h\rangle$ is a pair consisting of an object $x\in C$ and an arrow $h:Mx \ra x$ of $C$ which makes both of the following diagrams commute (associativity law, unit law):

-A right $M$-module $<x',h'>$ is a pair consisting of an object $x'\in C$ and an arrow $h':xM \ra x$ of $C$ (here $xM$ means $x$ with a right $M$-action) which makes both of the following diagrams commute (co-assoc law, co-unit law):
+A right $M$-module $\langle x',h'\rangle$ is a pair consisting of an object $x'\in C$ and an arrow $h':xM \ra x$ of $C$ (here $xM$ means $x$ with a right $M$-action) which makes both of the following diagrams commute (co-associativity law, co-unit law):

 \end{defn}